 When my husband and I stood on the alter and said ‘in good times and in bad,’ we never imagined burying our first baby.
 But we also never imagined building a foundation to help families in need of support.
 Sometimes, the good and the bad wouldn’t exist without the other.
 Sometimes, you have to go through the darkness to see the light.”

 This story was submitted to Love What Matters by Jodi Laughlin of New Jersey.
-You can follow their journey on Noelle’s Facebook page, Instagram and blog.
-You can support their campaign with the Ronald McDonald House here.
-Have you had a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+You can follow their journey on Noelle’s Facebook and Instagram .
+Be sure to subscribe to our free email newsletter for our best stories.

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook to let them know a community of support is available.